Error-mitigated quantum state tomography using neural networks: Neural-network-based quantum state tomography

 Despite its conceptual simplicity, the perceptron model is restricted to learning linearly separable mappings \cite{Minsky.etal1969}.
 To overcome this restriction, more complex models like multilayer perceptrons (MLPs) \cite{cybenko_approximation_1989} are invented, as illustrated in Fig.~\ref{fig:nn}(b).
 An MLP consists of multiple fully connected layers, in which the scalar weights of the perceptron are generalized to weight matrices.
 The layers in the middle do not serve as output, thus termed as hidden layers.
 The forward propagation through the network is described by

 By stacking multiple nonlinear transformations, MLPs acquire the capacity to approximate highly complex functions.
 The number and scale of the hidden layers determine the ability of approximation.
 In principle, sufficiently large networks can approximate arbitrary continuous mappings.
 However, increasing network depth and width significantly complicates the training and convergence.
 This challenge is particularly pronounced in quantum state tomography, where the dimension of the Hilbert space grows exponentially with the number of qubits.
+The networks are trained using the mean squared error loss and the Adam optimizer.
+Further training details are available in the code repository \cite{code_NNQST}.